jacksoncharles/laravel-searchable-endpoints/README.md

 ```
 ### Example Controller ::index
-In the following controller::index implementation I have bound an interface to a repository and injected
-the repository into the __construct of my controller.
+In the following controller::index I have injected the repository into the __construct of my controller.
+It is a matter of personal preference.

 ```php
 ...